San Francisco requires clean space for breastfeeding workers

 San Francisco supervisors approved legislation that requires employers to provide new mothers a clean and private space to pump their milk, adding to the board's long history of trying to make the city more equitable for workers even if that means more regulations for employers.

 California and federal law already require employers to make reasonable efforts to provide lactation breaks.
-But advocates say the ordinance approved unanimously by the San Francisco Board of Supervisors on Tuesday is significant because it spells out what kind of space should be provided.
+But advocates say the ordinance approved unanimously by the San Francisco Board of Supervisors on Tuesday is significant because it spells out the kind of space required and mandates worker protections.

 San Francisco Supervisor Katy Tang called her proposal the strongest lactation policy in the nation.